Martin-Nyaga/termplot/README.md

 ## Installation

-The tool is a ruby gem written and can be installed with:
+The tool is a ruby gem and can be installed with:

     $ gem install termplot